ThangLeQuoc/vietnamese-provinces-database/dataset-generation-scripts/README.md

 	return db
 }
 ```
+#### Update the existing dataset patch
+Update the `resources\db_table_existing_dataset_patch.sql` with the lastest dataset patch from the repository.
+This will be consider as the "existing latest dataset" to be compared with the new change from the CSV dataset
 #### CSV file
 Download the excel sheet from the [General Statistics Office of Vietnam website](https://danhmuchanhchinh.gso.gov.vn/).
 By default it will come in `.xls` file format, convert this to a CSV file and put it in the `resources` folder.